The majority of today’s workforce was raised on digital technology.

-Some of the largest companies in the world, including Verizon, JetBlue and Walmart, have transformed HR practices through the use of innovative new technology like Virtual Reality (VR).
+Some of the largest companies in the world, including Verizon, JetBlue, and Walmart, have transformed traditional HR training practices through the use of innovative new technology like Virtual Reality (VR).

 Every HR professional is thinking about employee engagement.
-And there is nothing more engaging than VR to train the workforce.
-When VR is combined with advanced learning theory, data science and spatial design, the result is highly engaging and effective training known as Immersive Learning.
+And there is nothing more engaging than VR-based HR training to train the workforce.
+When VR is combined with advanced learning theory, data science, and spatial design, the result is highly engaging and effective training known as Immersive Learning.

-HR leaders have discovered that using VR during training helps drive tangible results with regards to engagement and retention.
+HR leaders have discovered that using VR-based HR training helps drive tangible results with regards to engagement and retention.
 The complete immersion in VR makes learners feel like they’re really in the situation – a phenomenon known as “presence.”

 In fact, there is a vast amount of academic research about VR’s effects on the brain.
 These studies indicate that the brain actually treats VR experiences just as it would real experiences.
 With Immersive Learning:

 - Learners strengthen the brain connections needed to drive real-world and on-the-job learning behaviors.

 - Learners can’t help but fully engage at deeper levels, since VR captures their undivided attention in an interaction-rich environment.

 - Learners get repetition learning on-demand, which is ideal for long-term retention.